ceejbot/galls-law/fluent-conf.md

 ## [fit] @ceejbot

 ^ How many of you have ever used npm to install something?
 How many of you use it daily?
 The story I'm about to tell will be very relevant to you both because the work we did affected you & because the technique I'm about to describe will be helpful.

 ---

-# [fit] Cheating Gall's Law
-# [fit] How we split a
-# [fit] monolith
-# [fit] and lived to tell the tale

-^ npm just finished a big rewrite of its registry service, a successful rewrite. this is such an unusual event in my career that I thought I'd talk a bit about why it's hard & how we did it.
-Let's start with Gall's Law.

----